-This tutorial is an excerpt from a larger set of instruction found in the Tuts+ course Advanced Photo Manipulation: Movie Poster Effects.
+This tutorial is an excerpt from a larger set of instructions found in the Envato Tuts+ course Advanced Photo Manipulation: Movie Poster Effects.

 This tutorial will deal with one aspect of that larger project, creating custom rust and distress effects.
 Because when you are stomping around a city in your giant robot suit beating up enormous alien creatures.
 You can expect to take a few hits.
 Your mechsuit isn't going to be pristine!

 This tutorial falls under the umbrella of photo manipulation, so we will use photos as our reference to create the custom wear and tear on our metal giant.
 So download the source Photoshop file and project photos, and follow along as we add grime, grunge, rust and scratches to our massive metal man.